antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-classification-workflows.md

 In the monad pipelines of `ClCon` we store different objects in the contexts for at least one of the following two reasons.

-   1. The object will be needed later on in the pipeline, or
+   1. The object will be needed later on in the pipeline.

    2. The object is hard to compute.